-As for T-cell epitopes, three of four standalone MHC Class I/CD8 epitopes are the same as Gen 9 and before (Orf8 107T, Orf1 1636T, Orf1 5471T), while one (Nuc 359T) provided redundancy and was removed from the lists of core and optional peptides in Gen 10 (prior generation sequences can be found in previous versions of the white paper).
-Gen 10 features expanded reporting of the most common MHC Class I alleles in major populations.
-The list of Gen 10 core peptides provides good HLA/MHC Class I coverage for many geographies and ethnicities, while optional peptides provide substantially expanded coverage.
-As in previous vaccine generations, the primary selection criterion for each of the peptides in these Gen 10 lists is empirical evidence of function; the MHC classes listed for each peptide represent computationally predicted strong binding alleles for these empirically proven peptide sequences.
+As for T-cell epitopes, three of four standalone MHC Class I/CD8 epitopes are the same as Gen 9 and before (Orf8 107T, Orf1 1636T, Orf1 5470T).
+Gen 10 and Gen 11 feature expanded reporting of the most common MHC Class I alleles in major populations.
+The list of Gen 11 core peptides provides good HLA/MHC Class I coverage for many geographies and ethnicities, while optional peptides provide substantially expanded coverage.
+As in previous vaccine generations, the primary selection criterion for each of the peptides in these Gen 11 lists is empirical evidence of function; the MHC classes listed for each peptide represent computationally predicted strong binding alleles for these empirically proven peptide sequences.